The invited talks were:

 The invited talks have been recorded and are available at Logic@UFRN.

-The Proceedings of the 2019 edition will be published as a special editions of the journal “Principia: an international journal of epistemology”.
+The Proceedings of the 2019 edition have been published in the journal “Principia: an international journal of epistemology”.